javaee/hk2/src/site/markdown/dynamic-resolver-example.md

 ```

 Note that unless we have added a service or factory qualified with @Boeing the Plane injection above will not be
 resolved.
-Once again we can turn to dynamic injection to help us dynamically create a qualified instances:
+Once again we can turn to dynamic injection to help us dynamically create qualified instances:

 ```java
 @Boeing